https://www.gravatar.com/avatar/4cb697fbce73d59bb0be9bacee660676?s=240&d=mp

 A Brief Evening with Garry Disher, an Australian Crime Writer

 Recently, I attended a book presentation here in Newcastle featuring an Australian crime writer whose books I’ve been devouring for some time: Garry Disher.
 A few days before the event, I chatted with a mate in Germany.
 We talked about plans for the coming days, and I mentioned that I would be seeing an author probably unknown in Germany.
 It turned out that Disher is quite well-known in Germany, and my friend was currently reading one of his books.
+It was in a surprise book box from his local bookseller (great idea!).

 The Optimal White Paper for Your Customers

 When it comes to communicating complex ideas, hastily thrown together information just won’t cut it.
 That’s where the trusty “white paper” comes in.
 But what if I told you there’s a better way to create white papers?
 By using an agile approach and AI-assisted tools, we can quickly and deeply understand complex topics, allowing us to create top-notch white papers that provide nourishing substance for your audience.
-The white paper is the original form of long-form content.

 How Content Creation Is Changing With the Use of Artificial Intelligence

 How will content creation be changed with the help of many AI tools such as ChatGPT and Co.?
 I believe it will have huge consequences - not tomorrow, but now.
 It is now important to combine the strengths of AI with the strengths and experiences of humans - not only to save time and costs (which is of course important), but to produce something that is ultimately better, more meaningful, more helpful and more effective.
+Here is an initial interim report of my thoughts on this.

 Is the Role of a Scrum Master as Process Enforcer a Contradiction to the Agile Manifesto?

 This question refers to the Agile Manifesto, in which people are put before processes.
 So, if the Scrum Master’s role is to enforce processes, isn’t that a contradiction to the values in the Agile Manifesto?
 Let us detangle this: “People over processes and tools” does not necessarily mean that processes and tools are unimportant.
 People are just more important than processes and tools.
 But without the processes, all that people power will evaporate quickly.
+In my view, a Scrum Master is always about people and processes.

 My Lessons on the Way to the Next Scrum-Mastership

-In the last months I had the privilege to accompany a local startup as Scrum Master.
-The CEO wanted to make his small company more agile.
 But what does “agile” even mean?
 In a first video call I led him from the old, rigid world, where plans are worked on stoically and deadlines are met, only to end up late, over budget and with a product that does not meet customer needs, to an agile world, where something is created that stakeholders really need and that has value.
+This of course had big consequences for collaboration and also for the prioritization of work.

 I Will Not Interrupt You

 What would it feel like if you were able to keep talking?
 If you spelled out all the thoughts you’re thinking over and over in your head and then get new, exciting thoughts to think about?
 Just like that, because someone is sitting next to or in front of you and is listening to you, but won’t say anything and won’t interrupt you.
-How would it feel if you could finish your own thoughts without being interrupted?

 How Mature is Your Agile Team?